What's New

 Buying Pre-Paid SIM Cards

-Yet another option, if you have a SIM card compatible cell phone, is buying pre-paid SIM cards.
-Your phone must be a tri-band/world phone and MUST be unlocked for pre-paid SIM cards to work.
+IIf you have a SIM card-compatible cell phone, buying a prepaid SIM card is a great way to save money for calling home while abroad.
+Your cell phone must be a tri-band/world phone and MUST be unlocked for prepaid SIM cards to work.
+If your phone is locked, an easy way to unlock is through online specialist Unique Phones.

 • Cellular Abroad offers cell phone rental and/or pre-paid SIM cards at reasonable prices.
 Currently they are offering a $10 discount if you mention the promo code backpack10 when ordering online or if you call 1-800-287-3020.